-Test borings were made at the selected site for the lighthouse to make sure that the seabed could support the intended caisson foundation.
-Foundries were invited to submit bids for the cast-iron foundation, but after no satisfactory submissions were received, the project had to be advertised again.
-The second round of bids were opened on December 18, 1905, resulting in a contract being signed less than two months later.
-Work on the foundation soon began, and the completed metalwork was delivered to the former lighthouse depot on the Christiana River near Wilmington, Delaware by January of 1907.
+A test boring sunk to a depth of eight-five feet below the bottom of the bay at the selected site showed that there was a thirty-three-foot layer of hard, compact sand and fine gravel overlying a layer of mud, thirty-six feet thick.
+Below this, was a stratum of fine stand that was penetrated sixteen feet by the boring.
+With the boring complete, foundries were invited to submit bids for a cast-iron foundation, but after no satisfactory submissions were received, the project had to be advertised again.
+The second round of bids was opened on December 18, 1905, resulting in a contract being signed less than two months later with the lowest bidder.
+Work on the foundation soon began, and the completed metalwork was delivered to the former lighthouse depot on Christiana River near Wilmington, Delaware by January 1907.

-A severe storm in September of 1907 caught the workers unprepared for such an event.
+A severe storm in September 1907 caught the workers unprepared for such an event.
 Much of the working platform was swept away, and at least one workman fell into the bay and drowned.
-One of the scows at the site was torn loose by the storm.
-Its sole occupant, a government inspector, was finally rescued two days letter when a lighthouse tender located the missing scow near Maurice River Cove.
+One of the scows at the site was torn loose by the storm, and its sole occupant, a government inspector, was finally rescued two days later when a lighthouse tender located the missing scow near Maurice River Cove.

-When work stopped late in 1907, the caisson had been filled with concrete up to is fluted upper sections.
-Portholes in theses sections would provide light for the basement of the lighthouse, which would be located within.
-A temporary, one-story structure, surmounted by a lantern, and a fog bell were placed atop the foundation to mark the incomplete project until work could resume the next year.
+When work stopped in late 1907, the caisson had been filled with concrete up to its fluted upper sections.
+Portholes in these sections would provide light for the basement of the lighthouse, which would be located within.
+A temporary, one-story structure, surmounted by a lantern and a fog bell, was placed atop the foundation to mark the incomplete project until work could resume the next year.

-A fourth-order Barbier, Benard and Turenne Fresnel lens with four panels was installed in the lantern room.
-The lens rested atop 19 balls that traveled in a circular “v” groove.
-The three keepers from the Cross Ledge Lighthouse, Ethan A. Duffield, Julian Bacon, and Harry W. Sheppard, were transferred to the Elbow of Cross Ledge Lighthouse, where the official light was first exhibited by them on February 1, 1910.
+A fourth-order Barbier, Benard and Turenne Fresnel lens with four panels was installed in the lantern room atop nineteen ball bearings that traveled in a circular “v” groove.
+The three keepers from Cross Ledge Lighthouse, Ethan A. Duffield, Julian Bacon, and Harry W. Sheppard, were transferred to Elbow of Cross Ledge Lighthouse, where the official light was first exhibited by them on February 1, 1910.

-During the first summer of its operation, the Elbow of Cross Ledge Lighthouse had several visitors arriving from both the Delaware and New Jersey shore.
-An article in the July 25th, 1910 edition of the Bridgeton Evening News noted that twenty people had paid a visit to the lighthouse on the previous day.
+During its first summer of operation, Elbow of Cross Ledge Lighthouse received several visitors from both the Delaware and New Jersey shore.
+An article in the July 25, 1910 edition of the Bridgeton Evening News noted that twenty people had paid a visit to the lighthouse on the previous day.

 Timothy Campbell, with his speedy naphtha boat, the Lillian C., took several from Fortescue out to the light who hailed from Bridgeton and Philadelphia, while a Delaware launch brought out quite a number of visitors.
 The parties were shown over the light station and expressed their appreciation to the keepers for their courtesies in explaining the house.
 The keepers at the new Ledge take great pride in showing parties over the house, and the neatness in which the place is kept reflects great credit upon the men in service.

 While the keepers may have kept the lighthouse neat, they were not necessarily fond of their place of residence.
-In an article included in a December, 1954 edition of the Philadelphia Evening Bulletin, Francis A. Massey, office-in-charge of the Lewes Coast Guard Station, stated “the boys on Elbow of Cross Ledge lost plenty of sleep on foggy nights” as several vessels had struck the lighthouse with glancing blows while trying to navigate the bay in pea soup fog.
-The article also contained the following commentary on the keepers’ life at Elbow of Cross Ledge.
+In an article included the Philadelphia Evening Bulletin, Francis A. Massey, office-in-charge of the Lewes Coast Guard Station, stated “the boys on Elbow of Cross Ledge lost plenty of sleep on foggy nights” as several vessels had struck the lighthouse with glancing blows while trying to navigate the bay in pea soup fog.
+The article also contained the following commentary on the keepers’ life at the Elbow:

 It was no laughing matter that the four-man crew of the lighthouse slept in their life jackets, ready to jump into the bay should their hazardous “house” come tumbling down.
 When visibility was poor, ships often passed so near the lighthouse that the whole building throbbed and shuddered from the vibrations of the ship engines.

-The previously damaged lighthouse was now partially destroyed.
-Mack Construction of Cape May was paid $100,000 to complete the demolition and install a skeleton tower atop the caisson foundation.
+The previously damaged lighthouse was now partially destroyed, and Mack Construction of Cape May was paid $100,000 to complete the demolition and install a skeleton tower atop the caisson foundation.
 Today, the red tower, which stands on a white base, supports a solar beacon.

-The only offshore brick lighthouse on Delaware Bay no longer stands, but thanks in part to the wreckage of the lighthouse that provides shelter for the fish in the surrounding water, Elbow of Cross Ledge now attracts visitors who come for a morning or afternoon of fishing.
+The only offshore brick lighthouse ever built on Delaware Bay no longer stands, but thanks in part to the wreckage of the lighthouse that provides shelter for the fish in the surrounding water, Elbow of Cross Ledge now attracts visitors who come for a morning or afternoon of fishing.
 One or two boats are frequently found at anchor near the lighthouse, right beneath a sign that prohibits anchoring due to the submarine cable that still feeds Miah Maull Shoal.
 The fishermen have caused the cable to break five times between 1995 and 2004.
-It is ironic that boaters are disabling the aids established to help them safely navigate Delaware Bay.
+It’s a bit ironic that boaters themselves are disabling the aids established to help them safely navigate Delaware Bay.